Best Board Games of 2021

 A silly game of drawing and guessing, Telestrations was a favorite for relaxed nights with big groups of friends.
-Our testers haven't laughed as hard as they did while playing this game in a while.
+Our testers laughed harder than they have in a while playing this game.
 The way the game works is that each player has a sketchbook with 8 pages.
 Everyone is then assigned or gets to choose a secret code word.
 Each player alternates drawing and guessing the code words, only seeing what the player before them drew or wrote.
 The reveals of how each word changes through the round will have you cracking up non-stop at some creative and impressive art and some silly and hilarious guesses.
 While the game is more about fun than winning, we like that the rules include two scoring systems: one that prioritizes fun and laughs and one that rewards accurate drawing and good guesses.

 This game works with 4 or 5 players, but we found it much more fun in groups of at least 6, where the whole room can fill up with laughter.
 Telestrations is not what you want for a strategic night of gaming — you have to be in the right mood for it.
 Although there are scores and a winner, it's best to go into this game without competitiveness.
 As the rules say: if you had fun, then you won.